FilippoMB/Total-variation-graph-neural-networks/README.md

 **TODO**

-- [ ] update hyperparameters on the paper
 - [ ] put the paper on arxiv
+- [ ] update hyperparameters with the new experiments
-- [ ] move metrics.py in the parent folder?
+- [ ] avoid having two metrics.py in tensorflow and pytorch folders
-- [ ] Docstring in GTVConv and AsymCheegerCut files Spektral
+- [ ] Docstring in GTVConv and AsymCheegerCut files
+- [ ] PR to Spektral (also the dataloader for Bench easy/hard)
-- [ ] Docstring in GTVConv and AsymCheegerCut files PyG
+- [ ] Docstring in GTVConv and AsymCheegerCut files
+- [ ] PR to PyG
-- [ ] conda env for pytorch
+- [ ] conda env (on linux) for pytorch
 - [x] graph classification in pytorch
-- [ ] maybe clean a bit classification in pytorch
+- [ ] maybe clean a bit classification.py in pytorch
-- [ ] fix references in the README
+- [ ] check/fix references in the README
 - [ ] add citation in the readme

 # Introduction